 Indicator Report - Unintentional Injury Deaths

-In 2009, the top five leading causes of unintentional injury death for all ages in Utah were poisoning, motor vehicle crashes, falls, suffocation, and drowning.
+In 2013, the top five leading causes of unintentional injury death for all ages in Utah were poisoning, falls, motor vehicle traffic crashes, suffocation, and drowning.

 Most injuries can be prevented by choosing safe behaviors, using safety equipment, and obeying safety laws.
-High-priority prevention areas include: motor vehicle crash injury, pedestrian injury, bicycle injury, and fall-related injury.
+High-priority prevention areas include: fall-related injury, motor vehicle crash injury, pedestrian injury, and bicycle injury.

 Data SourcesUtah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health.
-National Vital Statistics System, National Center for Health Statistics, U.S. Centers for Disease Control and Prevention.
+Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau, IBIS Version 2013.
 National Center for Injury Prevention and Control's Web-based Injury Statistics Query and Reporting System (WISQARS).
-Population Estimates: Utah Governor's Office of Planning and Budget.

 DefinitionUnintentional deaths due to all causes per 100,000 population.
 ICD-9 codes E800-E869, E880-E929; ICD-10 codes V01-X59, Y85-Y86.